Kalaxia/game-api/README.md

 This repository is the Golang API for Kalaxia game.

-It is used to develop, build and ship the game, but we recommend the [Docker Compose repository](https://github.com/Kalaxia/game-docker) for use purposes.
+It is used to develop, build and ship the game, and contains the Docker Compose configuration which runs the whole game.

 ## Introduction

 What is kalaxia ?
-Kalaxia is an old school multiplayer browser strategy game on real time with semi persistent session.
+Kalaxia is a multiplayer browser strategy game on real time.
 This is an open source game.
 You can find more information on the project on our website [kalaxia.org](https://kalaxia.org), or on our [discord](https://discordapp.com/invite/bSQ3WV).

 ## Requirements

 * Docker >= 18.03.0
 * docker-compose >= 1.21.2

 ## Installation